What you need to know about exit interviews

 An exit interview is a meeting, discussion or survey you might be asked to take part in when you’re about to leave a company or workplace, to share information about your experience there.

-While the process varies from one organisation to another, you’ll most likely be asked questions either in person one-on-one, or through an online survey.
+While the process varies from one organisation to another, exit interviews are usually arranged by your HR department.
+You’ll most likely be asked questions either in person one-on-one, or through an online survey.
+Surveys might be conducted through third-party companies.

 What should I say in an exit interview?